ogelbric/POC_Tanzu_App_Engine/README.md

 # Tanzu login (was not obvious to me...)

 ```
-When a tanzu login is used a URL is being displayd whch needs to be pasted into a browser
+When a tanzu login is used a URL is being displayd which needs to be pasted into a browser
 ```
 ![Version](https://github.com/ogelbric/POC_Tanzu_App_Engine/blob/main/tlogin1.png)